Postal voting: Canada

 The ability to vote when in-person voting is not possible was first introduced with the federal Military Voters Act in 1917, giving all Canadian soldiers and their spouses the right to vote.
 Public servants became eligible in 1970.
 The right was further extended to civilian support personnel on Canadian Forces bases in the 1977.
 In 1993, Bill C-114 extended the special ballot vote (Special Voting Rules) by mail to all Canadian citizens.

 Use of special voting rules, including mail voting, has grown with each election.
 In the 42nd general election (2015), the number of voters increased by 117 percent over the previous election to roughly 619,000.
 This number grew to roughly 660,000 in the 43rd election (2019) representing 3.6 percent of electors.

+Czechia

+Postal voting was introduced to Czechia in 2024 via act nom.
+268/2024 of Civil Code.
+Electors can request voting materials on diplomatic missions abroad.
+First elections where the postal voting was conducted are The 2025 Parliamentary Elections.

+Czech citizens living abroad are allowed to use postal vote in Elections to the Chamber of Deputies, Presidential elections and European Parliamentary Elections.

+Denmark

+In Denmark, the term "brevstemme" literally means postal voting and refers to a possibility of voting in advance in a different municipality than the home municipality, and then the vote is sent by post to the home municipality for counting.

 Finland

 Finland introduced vote by post in 2019 for eligible voters living permanently abroad and eligible voters staying abroad at the time of the elections.